NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 sync between several architectures due to `x86_64-linux` and `aarch64-linux` builds sharing a channel.

+`aarch64-linux` will benefit from increased binary cache coverage as an additional result, saving on build times for end users.

 # Detailed design
 [design]: #detailed-design

-`aarch64-linux` builds will be added to stable and unstable channels' `tested` aggregate jobs on Hydra, giving them ability to block channel advances.
+If this RFC is accepted, `aarch64-linux` builds will be added to stable and unstable channels' `tested` aggregate jobs on Hydra, giving them ability to block channel advances.
+Hydra will start building aarch64 packages and run aarch64-based tests as part of stable and unstable channels, including them in the binary cache, increasing its coverage as a result.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions